chizakasipascal/OrbiteAnimation/README.md

 # Obiteanimation

-> change.
-Reproduce rotation animation of RTC. a ticket booking application
+> Reproduction of RTC animation rotation.
+A ticket booking app